 In China, spending on fixed-asset investment is an important measure of infrastructure spending, heavily weighted toward government and real estate projects.
 The figure hovered around 20 percent of gross domestic product in the United States, and about 35 percent of gross domestic product in Japan at the peak of its building boom in the 1980s.
 In China it equals nearly 70 percent of gross domestic product.
 This helps explain China's high economic growth rates [as it fueled Japan's growth in the 1980s] but as with Japan, it also reflects a dangerous dependence on infrastructure spending.

 On 27 June 2011, China's National Audit Office (NAO) released a comprehensive audit report on local government debt, which provides greater clarity on the size and breakdown of such liabilities.
 The NAO assesses this debt at RMB 10.7 trillion, of which RMB 8.5 trillion are funded by bank loans.
-However, the NAO report is understating the size of the local government loans that could become problematic.
+However, the NAO report understated the size of the local government loans that could become problematic.
 The credit rating agency Moody’s said China’s local government debt may be 3.5 trillion renminbi ($540 billion) larger than auditors estimated, potentially putting banks on the hook for deeper losses that could threaten their credit ratings.

 Albert Edwards, from Societe Generale, stated that "I remain convinced we are witnessing a bubble of epic proportions which will burst - catching investors as unawares as the bursting of the Asian bubbles of the mid-1990s."